 - Regular use: For you to claim home office tax deductions you have to work from your home on a period of over two years.

 - Exclusive use: You can also be eligible for home office deductions if you use your home exclusively for work.
 You can either have a separate area for work or a room within your house but it must only be used for work-purpose.

-- Principal place for your work: Your home must serve as a principal area for your work.
-You cannot claim for tax deductions if you use your house occasionally for the purpose of your business.
-But even if you have another office at some other location but use your house regularly for client meeting and other administrative and executive purposes you can easily be eligible for home office tax deductions.
+- The principal place for your work: Your home must serve as a principal area for your work.
+You cannot claim tax deductions if you use your house occasionally for the purpose of your business.
+But even if you have another office at some other location but use your house regularly for client meetings and other administrative and executive purposes you can easily be eligible for home office tax deductions.

 - What percentage of the house is being used: Another requirement that will decide the deductible amount is what percentage of the house is being used for work.
 So before you file your house deduction claim you need to understand what percentage of the house is used for work if you are using more than one room or only a portion of a room as your home office.